Master’s in Software Engineering Bridge Program

 *Math and reading only on a 1600 point scale (test date after 3/1/2016).
 SAT score of 1380 required for 2400 point scale (test date before 3/1/2016).

 Completing your master’s in software engineering bridge program online offers flexibility without sacrificing academic rigor.
-GCU’s online learning management system provides our learners with an education without taking away from an already busy schedule.
+GCU’s online learning management system provides you with a quality education without taking away from your busy schedule.

 This program is specifically designed to help you transition into the tech field without a bachelor's degree in a directly related field.
-You will be taught the skills and knowledge needed to work toward a master's in software engineering, regardless of your educational background.
-Whether you have a background in a related field or possess a passion for problem-solving and creativity, this program can provide a path toward realizing your aspirations in the exciting and expanding tech sector.
+You will be taught the foundational skills needed to apply to a graduate degree in software engineering, regardless of the undergraduate degree you obtained.
+Whether you have a background in a related field or possess a passion for problem-solving and creativity, this program offers a path toward pursuing your aspirations in the tech sector.

-In addition to the engineering bridge program’s five fundamental courses, you will also participate in hands-on skills that dive deep into these topics:
+In addition to the program’s five core courses, you’ll also build hands-on skills in these areas:

 Calculus and analytic geometry